canonical/spark-client-snap/docs/tutorial/t-spark-streaming.md

 spark-client.service-account-registry get-config \
   --username spark --namespace spark > properties.conf

-# Add an extra configuration
+# Add an extra configuration for the path to cache dependency jars
 echo "spark.jars.ivy=/tmp" >> properties.conf

 # Create a new service account and load configurations from the file